jakubecp/Littorella-uniflora/litorela_analysis.md

 ```
 ## THE END

-## Effect of place of origin on germination of Litorela uniflora
+## Effect of place of origin on germination of Littorella uniflora

 ### Model: